-Oh God, I have to go Christmas shopping with my child with special needs.
+Oh no, I have to go Christmas shopping with my child with special needs.

 Thoughts of long lines makes you sweaty and itchy because you know it means that your child will be on sensory overload is bound to gag and potentially vomit, then cry uncontrollably for doing so because he can’t control it.